 Bank of Canada Governor Tiff Macklem often says a lot of things keep him up at night.
 The rate differential between Canada and the United States is one of them.

 The astonishing vigor of the job market, which continues to support demand and the prices of goods and services, also continues to surprise the central bank.
-We will know on Friday whether the labor market remained solid in February, after the creation of 150,000 jobs in January.
-The central bank is concerned in particular about the average increase in hourly wages, which remains between 4% and 5%, which is incompatible with the return of inflation to the 2% target.
+We will know on Friday whether the labor market remained solid in February, following the creation of 150,000 jobs in January.
+The central bank is concerned in particular regarding the average increase in hourly wages, which remains between 4% and 5%, which is incompatible with the return of inflation to the 2% target.

 Another subject of concern is the intention of companies to continue to increase their prices, underlines the chief economist of the Laurentian Bank, Sébastien Lavoie.
 A Statistics Canada survey published last week indicates that a third of companies want to increase their prices in the coming months, a proportion that is not decreasing.